mimparato18/ProgettoSE_gruppo13/SprintBacklog1.md

 I want to create, view, modify and delete maintenance typologies So that I can define Maintainance activities
 #### Dependencies
-15

 #### Story Points
 5
 #### Acceptance Criteria/Notes
-The typologies are electrical, electronic, hydraulic and mechanical
+Example of typologies are electrical, electronic, hydraulic, mechanical etc. .